OWASP/www-project-developer-guide/draft/07-implementation/04-dos-donts/01-container-security.md

   * Remove special permissions from images
   * `find / -perm /6000 -type f -exec ls -ld {} \;`
   * RUN `find / -xdev -perm /6000 -type f -exec chmod a-s {} \; || true`
-* Reduce overall image size by shipping only what your app needs to run
-* Please see the [Docker documentation][docker] for more information
+* Reduce overall image size by shipping only what your app needs to run, see the [Docker documentation][docker] for more information
-* Remove unused images with prune
+* Remove unused images with prune: `docker image prune [OPTIONS]`
-* docker image prune [OPTIONS]
 * Do not embed any secrets, passwords, keys, credentials, etc in images
 * Use a read-only file system
 * Sign images with cryptographic keys and not with username/password combination